 How should you go about expanding your knowledge and growing as a confident researcher?
 Finding the right institution is key.
-At Reading, 100% of our research impact is recognised as world-leading or internationally recognised.
+At Reading, 100% of our research impact is judged to be world-leading or internationally recognised (Research Excellence Framework 2014 - Classics).
 Our research community is renowned as a supportive and highly productive environment for researchers.

 As a postgraduate doctoral researcher in the Department of Classics at Reading, you will be part of a stimulating research environment.
 You will benefit from our wide-ranging expertise and will become part of our thriving postgraduate community, which is firmly embedded in our research culture.

 "I had a wholly positive and extremely enjoyable experience of studying for my PhD in the Department of Classics.
 I received outstanding supervision and found the Department more widely an immensely supportive place within which to work.
 The staff are dynamic and inspiring, and the research facilities are excellent.
 I would recommend Reading to anyone wanting to study for a PhD in Classics."

 The Classics Department at Reading has an excellent reputation for research.
 We are ranked 6th in the UK for research overall, 3rd in the UK for research output*, and 100% of our research impact has been recognised as world leading or internationally excellent.** Our Department is a great environment in which to further your own research.